borgermeister/zscaler/k3s_with_cilium.md

 ## Introduction

 This Getting Started guide will help you deploy a 3 node K3s cluster running Cilium as CNI.
 The cluster will also be configured to be dual-stacked.
+This establishes the prerequisites for ZPA Connector installation on Kubernetes.

 > [!NOTE]
 > The IPv6 prefix *2001:db8:dead::/48* is reserved for documentation purposes as per RFC3849 and should be replaced with an appropriate prefix from your IP plan.